-The GPSC incentives are changing in response to physician feedback collected during the visioning consultations, and to support the strategic objectives of the patient medical home model.
-These changes will be in effect as of October 1, 2017.
+The GPSC incentives continue to change in response to physician feedback collected during the visioning consultations, and to support the strategic objectives of the patient medical home model.
+The majority of the changes came into effect as of October 1, 2017.
 Additional changes to GPSC incentives will come into effect as of January 1, 2018.

-The following table summarizes the changes to the current GPSC incentives to better support physicians in practices: (Revised: November 9, 2017)
+The following table summarizes the changes to GPSC incentives to better support physicians in their practices: (Revised: November 30, 2017)

 |Chronic Disease Management G14050, G14051, G14052, G14053|

 |One of the two required visits must be in-person with the FP and one may be a group medical visit or by telephone with the FP or nurse (G14079 and G14076 may have been delegated).||Effective October 1, 2017: Allow a telephone or in-person visit with a College Certified AHP to qualify as one of the two required visits.|